johlju/PublishCodeCovCoverage/docs/usage.md

 - Ensure the `CODECOV_TOKEN` environment variable or `codecovToken` input parameter is set correctly with your Codecov token.
 - Verify the coverage file exists at the specified path.
-- Check if the coverage file is in a supported format (XML, JSON, etc.).
+- Check if the coverage file is one of the supported coverage formats (JaCoCo, lcov, etc.).
+- Make sure the network root folder is set correctly if you are using it to fix path mapping issues.
+- Make sure you have a codecov.yml in your project root directory to configure the Codecov uploader.
+This file is optional but can help with configuration and settings for the upload process.
+- Check the logs for any error messages or warnings that can help identify the issue.

 ## Support